By the end of this section, you will be able to:

 When a government legislates policies to reduce or block international trade it is engaging in protectionism.
 Protectionist policies often seek to shield domestic producers and domestic workers from foreign competition.
 Protectionism takes three main forms: tariffs, import quotas, and nontariff barriers.

 Despite import quotas, tariffs, and nontariff barriers, the share of apparel sold in the United States that is imported rose from about half in 1999 to about three-quarters today.
-The U.S. Bureau of Labor Statistics (BLS), estimated the number of U.S. jobs in textiles and apparel fell from 666,360 in 2007 to 385,240 in 2012, a 42% decline.
-Even more U.S. textile industry jobs would have been lost without tariffs, however, domestic jobs that are saved by import quotas come at a cost.
+According to the U.S. Bureau of Labor Statistics (BLS), estimated the number of U.S. jobs in textiles and apparel fell 44% from 2007 to 2014, and will fall by another 25% by 2024.
+Even more U.S. textile industry jobs would have been lost without tariffs.
+However, domestic jobs that are saved by import quotas come at a cost.
 Because textile and apparel protectionism adds to the costs of imports, consumers end up paying billions of dollars more for clothing each year.

-When the United States eliminates trade barriers in one area, consumers spend the money they save on that product elsewhere in the economy—so there is no overall loss of jobs for the economy as a whole.
+When the United States eliminates trade barriers in one area, consumers spend the money they save on that product elsewhere in the economy.
+Thus, while eliminating trade barriers in one sector of the economy will likely result in some job loss in that sector, consumers will spend the resulting savings in other sectors of the economy and hence increase the number of jobs in those other sectors.
 Of course, workers in some of the poorest countries of the world who would otherwise have jobs producing textiles, would gain considerably if the United States reduced its barriers to trade in textiles.
 That said, there are good reasons to be wary about reducing barriers to trade.
 The 2012 and 2013 Bangladeshi fires in textile factories, which resulted in a horrific loss of life, present complications that our simplified analysis in the chapter will not capture.

 Demand and Supply Analysis of Protectionism